csdu/sankalan/pages/events/beg-borrow-steal.md

     mobile: "9050276428"
 ---

-An event which can shook your legs and brain at the same time, which makes you run faster🏃‍♀️ while carrying handful of accesories.
+An event which can shook your legs and brain at the same time, which makes you run faster🏃‍♀️ while carrying handful of accessories.
 Beg, Borrow or steal but collect all the items from the list to make your team win.🥇
 </br>
 </br>
 Get ready and register yourself for this chaotic and hosh-posh event.🤩